Getting Started: Basic Personal Cybersecurity for Everyone (3 Easy Tips)

 Default passwords are passwords that come as the “default” for administrator (privileged) access into a device or account.
 Default passwords should always be changed as soon as possible.
 When changing default passwords, users will want to make sure the new password is indeed strong.

-Generally, when concerning default passwords, the main concern are the default credentials shipped out with consumer-grade (home) routers.
+Generally, when concerning default passwords, the main concern is the default credentials shipped out with consumer-grade (home) routers.
 For most hardware, default credentials can be easily discovered; many router manufacturers have the default credentials for their routers models and sub-models posted online.

-Retaining these default credentials (or weak variations of) astronomically increases the likelihood
+Retaining these default credentials (or weak variations of) astronomically increases the likelihood for unauthorized access to the device by a malicious entity.
+The device could then be "weaponized" to how the malicious entity sees fit.

 It's easy for regular users to assume their devices with default passwords won't be compromised/attacked because they are "not a target."
-In many cases, they are right about not being target - most brute-force attacks are indeed automated, often targeting ranges of devices and IP addresses using compromised, common, or default credentials (like admin for username and password).
+In many cases, they are right about not being target - most brute-force attacks are indeed automated, often targeting ranges of devices and IP addresses using compromised, common, or default credentials (like admin

 Update software/firmware

 Failing to update your devices and/or software in a timely fashion leaves your devices vulnerable.
 These vulnerabilities could be exploited by malicious actors to take over your device or execute remote code - such as instructing it to download malware, which could further compromise your security.
+Many malicious actors (correctly) assume users will not update to the latest security patch once it is available.
+In many cases, regardless of the reason to not update, they are correct in their assumption.
+Hence the general trend of disclosed vulnerabilities being exploited quicker.

-Software updates frequently come with quality of life improvements for users, such as bug fixes and access to new features.
+Software updates also frequently come with quality of life improvements for users, such as bug fixes and access to new features.
 In some cases, bugs can morph into vulnerabilities themselves or lead to more security concerns, especially if exploited.

-Along this same vein, users should avoid using software that is end-of-life (EOL).
+Users should avoid using software that is end-of-life (EOL).
 EOL software generally does not receive security updates and often has unpatched vulnerabilities.
-Using EOL software is risky for most users, as the likely of sufficient mitigation measures being taken is simply far less.
+EOL devices typically do not have support from the manufacturer and do not receive firmware security updates.

 Enable and use multifactor authentication